Is a Cover Letter Necessary?

 If you’re wondering whether writing a brand new cover letter is worth the effort for that job you’re eyeing, we’re here to tell you all the reasons you should.

-Cover letters are completely customizable meaning you can virtually write whatever you want to ensure employers understand why you’re the best fit for the job, and more importantly, dissuade any doubts about why you’re not.
+Cover letters are entirely customizable, meaning you can virtually write whatever you want to ensure employers understand why you’re the best fit for the job and, more importantly, dissuade any doubts about why you’re not.

 Cover letters help you explain employment gaps.